Samir-Tartir/OntoQA/README.md

 Just a quick note:
 OntoQA uses Apache ant to run and requires Java to be installed.

-For further assistance and inquiries, please contact me at the following emails: samir.tartir@gmail.com
+For further assistance and inquiries, please contact me at my email: samir.tartir@gmail.com

 Thanks again,